ceilfors/notes/notes/Personality_trait_is_a_pattern_of_attentional_habits.md

-# Personality trait is the pattern of attentional habits
+# Personality trait is a pattern of attentional habits
 Given there are two people with different personality traits in a party, the extrovert would typically be energised after socialising, while the introvert would normally end up quite exhausted.
 These two different personality traits differ in how they decide to spend their [[Psychic energy]].
 The extrovert has the [[Attentional habits]] to look for enjoyment with others, the introvert decide to spend their energy to avoid danger or being self-conscious all the time.

 The extrovert is not tired because the enjoyment they get with others gives them flow experience, and [[Flow experience consumes less energy]].
 Yes, having a conversation, even gossiping, is a flow activity as skills are required .